AbhradeepMukherjee/medwander/README.md

 - Configured app to listen on a specified port.
 - Added empty .env and .sample.env files for environment variables.

-### 2: Refactor database schema phone numbers and integrate backend operations for create and read the entries
+### 2: Refactor database schema phone numbers and integrate backend operations for create and read the entries:

 - Implemented POST and GET routes:
   1. Added POST route to create a record in the SQL database.